-If staff have safeguarding concerns or an allegation of abuse is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children this should be reported to the headteacher.
-Where there are concerns about the headteacher this should be referred to the Chair of the Governing Committee.
+If staff have safeguarding concerns or an allegation of abuse is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children this should be reported to the Head of School in person followed by a written statement this can be done via email or cause for concern form (appendix L).
+However, if it is a low-level concern this should be reported to the DSL/HT.
+Where there are concerns about the Head of School this should be referred to the Chair of Governors Mick Hatton and where there are concerns about the Chair of Governors these should be reported directly to the LADO.
+This must be done immediately and in person.
+If the appropriate person is not available on site they must be contact via telephone.